llvm/llvm-project/lld/docs/WebAssembly.rst

   Initial size of the linear memory.
 Default: the sum of stack, static data and heap sizes.

+.. option:: --max-memory-growth=<value>

+  Maximum size of memory that can be allocated dynamically.
+Default: unlimited.

 .. option:: --max-memory=<value>

   Maximum size of the linear memory.
 Default: unlimited.